VaiNaWeb/react-native/aulas/aula01/aula.md

   }
 }
 ```
-A sintaxe do JSX é muito parecida com as marcações em HTML que já conhecemos.

 A maneira mais simples de estilizar componentes no React Native é inline, embora essa não seja a melhor maneira.
 A sintaxe do React Native para fazer isso é igual a do React para web.